-More than 20 years after PIPEDA, Canadian privacy laws are beginning a bold new chapter.
-Will your organization be ready?
+More than 20 years after PIPEDA, Canadian privacy laws are entering a bold new era.
+Is your organization ready?

 Digital Charter Implementation Act (Bill C-27)

 In June 2022, the Government of Canada introduced Bill C-27, the Digital Charter Implementation Act 2022.
 Targeting the private sector, the Bill proposes to expand the powers of the Privacy Commissioner of Canada, increase monetary penalties for serious violations, establish a new administrative tribunal, and introduce new rules regulating artificial intelligence (AI) systems.

 Bill C-27 is currently at second reading in the House of Commons, and is likely to be debated and amended further in the coming months.

 Read Bill C-27 in full here

 Protecting Canada's critical infrastructure (Bill C-26)

 Bill C-26, An Act respecting cyber security, amending the Telecommunications Act and making consequential amendments to other Acts, proposes two important measures:

 - Amending portions of the federal Telecommunications Act to authorize the government to impose obligations on telecommunications service providers to "secure the Canadian telecommunications system" and;